 Organizational culture in China differs from other countries in terms of the priority given to top-down decision making and its balance with bottom-up feedback.
-A compelling case is the introduction of massive public health interventions, including lockdowns, by China’s central government during the first wave of Covid-19 infections in January 202059.
-In response to the emerging pandemic, strategic decisions were made the Central Leading Group (CLG) for Covid-19 Prevention and Control which was headed by China’s Vice-Premier.
-Directives made by the CLG were considered as uncompromisable political tasks to be fulfilled by all participants, via a fairly rigid and clear command chain60.
-That being said, the role of local agents was not to merely execute policies.
+A compelling case to illustrate this issue is the introduction of massive public health interventions, including lockdowns, by China’s central government during the first wave of COVID-19 infections in January 202059.
+In response to the emerging pandemic, strategic decisions were made by the Central Leading Group (CLG) for Covid-19 Prevention and Control, which was headed by China’s Vice-Premier.
+Directives made by the CLG were considered as non-negotiable political tasks to be fulfilled by all participants, via a fairly rigid and clear chain of command60.
+That being said, the role of local agents was not merely to execute policies.
 Local policy activism and experimentation were encouraged, as they were able to generate innovative and contextualized solutions for policy problems 60,61.
-An example is the rapid conversion of stadiums to shelter hospitals in Wuhan during the outbreak, a solution which was later replicated to other cities and provinces62.
-In the literature, this process is termed experimentation under-hierarchy which was defined by Heilmann as “a combination of decentralized experimentation with ad hoc central interference, resulting in the selective integration of local experiences into national policy-making”63.
+One example is the rapid conversion of stadiums to shelter hospitals in Wuhan during the pandemic, a solution that was later replicated in other cities and provinces62.
+In the literature, this process is termed experimentation under-hierarchy, which was defined by Heilmann as “a combination of decentralized experimentation with ad hoc central interference, resulting in the selective integration of local experiences into national policy-making”63.

-Findings from this study presented under the CFIR construct “trialability” suggest that experimentation under-hierarchy applies to the context of Shanghai’s PHC as well.
-Our findings resonate with other studies where district-level health administrators have assumed such leadership positions in the introduction of a colon screening pilot program in Shanghai and CHC managers have played vital roles in the implementation of China’s family doctor contracting policy21,57.
-Within the Chinese context, Strengthening middle-out pathways in health policy can balance the dominant influence of top-down decision making and improve the appropriateness of quality improvement initiatives to patients’ needs64.
+Findings from this study presented under the CFIR construct “trialability” suggest that experimentation under-hierarchy also applies to the context of PHC in Shanghai.
+Our findings further resonate with those of other studies, for example where district-level health administrators have assumed leadership positions in the introduction of a pilot program for colon screening in Shanghai and where CHC managers have played vital roles in the implementation of China’s family doctor contracting policy21,57.
+Within the Chinese context, strengthening middle-out pathways in health policy can help to balance the dominant influence of top-down decision making and enhance the appropriateness of quality improvement initiatives to patients’ needs64.

-When comparing our study with investigations on quality improvement from other countries where CFIR was utilized, several common findings emerge.
-Nouwens et al47 and Eldh et al48 each used the framework to identify constructs associated with implementation of an accreditation program in primary care in the Netherlands, and with establishing a national quality registry in Sweden, respectively.
-Although the studies differed in their settings, when considering the CFIR construct reflecting and evaluating, both have arrived at similar conclusions: healthcare providers should receive timely, comprehensible and accessible feedback on their quality of services.
-This coincides with findings from our study, where stakeholders viewed the on-line evaluation App that provides daily reports on family doctors’ work as a facilitator to improving quality of diabetes care in Shanghai.
-We recommend that this App will be complemented with better communication within tiers in the health commission hierarchy, allowing more room for patients’ and family doctors’ feedback on the evaluation process.
+Utilizing the CFIR framework in this study allowed comparison with investigations into quality improvement from other countries where CFIR was utilized.
+Nouwens et al47 and Eldh et al48 used the framework to identify constructs associated with the implementation of an accreditation program in primary care in the Netherlands and to establish a national quality registry in Sweden, respectively.
+Although the studies differed in their settings, when considering the CFIR construct “reflecting and evaluating”, both arrived at similar conclusions: healthcare providers should receive timely, comprehensible, and accessible feedback on their quality of services.
+This is in agreement with the findings from our study, where stakeholders viewed the online evaluation app that provides daily reports on family doctors’ work as a facilitator to improve the quality of diabetes care in Shanghai.
+We recommend that this app will be complemented with better communication within tiers in the health commission hierarchy, allowing more room for feedback from patients and family doctors about the evaluation process.

-Findings under the construct organizational incentives suggest that current incentives function as a double-edged sword.
-On the one hand, the pay for performance (p4p) incentives were thought to increase family doctors’ motivation to excel on measured aspects of care.
-On the other, several policy makers noted that incentives may increase family doctors’ propensity for fraudulent reporting to gain financial bonuses.
+Findings under the construct “organizational incentives” suggested that current incentives function as a double-edged sword.
+On one hand, the pay-for-performance (p4p) incentives were thought to increase family doctors’ motivation to excel on measured aspects of care.
+On the other hand, several policy makers noted that incentives may increase family doctors’ propensity for fraudulent reporting to gain financial bonuses.
 Such practices were not unique to our setting.
-Studies conducted in the UK, USA and Taiwan (China) have found that by “cherry-picking” the patients most likely to perform well on selected measures, physicians gamed the system without improving care for some patients with diabetes65–68.
+Studies conducted in the UK, USA, and Taiwan (China) have found that by “cherry-picking” the patients most likely to perform well on selected measures, physicians gamed the system without improving the care for some patients with diabetes65–68.